ConservationMetrics/gc-deploy/caprover/INSTALL_GC_STACK.md

 If you don't want to sweat the details, it's much quicker to deploy the Guardian Connector stack of apps using the `gc-stack-deploy`.

-In most cases, the tool must be run on the same machine where CapRover is running.
+Unless your SQL database is on another host, the tool must be run on the same machine where CapRover is running.
 Install the tool:

 ```sh
 pip install "gc-stack-deploy @ git+https://github.com/ConservationMetrics/gc-deploy.git@14-self-install#subdirectory=caprover/gc-stack-deploy"